Posts

 For ver.
 I (Single process):

-Please look forNP_project2_Single.cpp
+Please look forNP_project2_Single.cpp.

-To try:make hw2s
+To try:make hw2sand run./np_hw2s.

-*Try with debug message:make hw2_debugs
+*Try with debug message:make hw2_debugsand run./np_hw2s.For ver.
+II (Concurrent):

-Please look forNP_project2_Concurrent.cpp
+Please look forNP_project2_Concurrent.cpp.

-To try:make hw2
+To try:make hw2and run./np_hw2.

-*Try with debug message:make hw2_debug
+*Try with debug message:make hw2_debugand run./np_hw2.*Debug version is complied with

-to debug. - Use the single-process concurrent paradigm.
+-g, which may usegdb np_hw2(s)to debug. - Use the single-process concurrent paradigm.

 -